bozdoz/wp-plugin-leaflet-map/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Changes to map creation which may solve an occasional marker creation JavaScript error
+* Added more attributes to marker shortcode (draggable, title, alt, opacity)
+* Added doubleClickZoom global, database option to globally disable double click zooming (by default), because it's more inline with disabling scroll zooming by default.
+Box zooming on the other hand is more intentional

 = 2.5.0 =
 * Some improvements to the codebase;
 * added the same styling options for lines as there are for geojson;